 Honestly?
 ‘Cause I’m kind of lazy and haven’t set it up yet.
 I probably will in the future, just check back.
 Or e-mail me and bug me about it.
 If enough people bug me about it, I’ll probably feel more motivated.
 Also, please feel free to bring your books to events listed here on the website.
 Unless otherwise noted, I will be happy to sign a book you’ve brought with you.

-10. What are you planning to write next?
+10. What are you writing next?

 In short, I’m always writing something, planning something, or editing something.
 I love my job.